Sophia-Arrupe International Residence

 From facility introductions to resident’s interviews, this pamphlet is filled with the fascination of Sophia-Arrupe International Residence.

-Monthly Fee: 95,000 yen ※Including utility costs (heat, light and water expenses and internet fees)
+Monthly Fee (Utility costs (heat, light and water expenses and internet fees) included) 95,000 yen

 Moving-in between 21st and last day of the month